nautobot/nautobot/docs/models/extras/gitrepository.md

 Within the `_metadata`, the `name` key is always required; all other metadata keys are optional and will take on default values if omitted.

-For files in the root of the `/config_contexts/` directory, a single file may define a single config context, or it may contain a list of config context data definitions, as in the following example:
+For files in the root of the `/config_contexts/` directory, a single file may define a single config context as above, or alternatively it may contain a list of config context data definitions, as in the following example:

 ```yaml
 ---